 Be ready to offer any technical assistance or support while employees take the survey.
 This will ensure that employees take the survey seriously and also aid in providing a hassle-free survey experience.
-Thus, people will feel less stressed about having to take the survey again in the future.
-As a result, your employee survey participation rate will see a significant boost.

 After the survey is over, it's important to communicate with the people who were part of the survey.
 Ask the survey respondents if there are ways to improve their experience and if they encountered any difficulties.

-Also, communicate and share the results of the surveys and what is your action plan to solve those problems for your workforce.
 It will help to build trust between you and your employees that you take employee feedback seriously.

 7. Anonymity Matters